Digital Cultural Heritage INFOST5015

 By the end of this course students will be able to:

-■ Understand of general issues related to the implementation of Information and Communications Technology within arts and heritage-based institutions;
+■ Understand general issues related to the implementation of Information and Communications Technology within arts and heritage-based institutions;

 ■ Evaluation of heritage information systems at front-end, formative, and summative stages;